Considering UX Services for your software? Sign up for our series ✉️

 Traditionally, consumer apps have taken up the UX budget because when individual consumers table flip about the UX and leave, this has a real and immediate impact on businesses.
 Cancelling a consumer experience is very simple and can happen in a minute or less in many cases, so UX has been a necessity.

-Enterprise software products have been deliberately set up to avoid speedy cancellation.
+Enterprise applications have been deliberately set up to avoid speedy cancellation.
 Signing longer-term contracts and having more expensive setup processes: many products rely on the dynamic of being ‘hard to leave’ rather than being hyper-relevant, useful and enjoyable to use.
 However, there are a lot of products in the enterprise space which are month-to-month commitments, and thus the barrier to exiting them is lower.
 Effectively this puts them within the same playing field as consumer products, so having good UX becomes really important.

 New startups are also forcing established B2B SaaS products to step their UX game up, as their “MVPs” and early versions are much more slick, easy to use and generally less clunky than incumbents.
 These new companies have less difficulty building and maintaining features due to less tech debt, so established, clunkier products are feeling the competitive heat🔥 (slash burn).